cerner/terra-core/packages/terra-avatar/docs/facility.md

 # Facility

-The facility variant displays an image in a circular frame.
-If an image is not provided, a fallback facility icon is displayed.
+The facility variant represents a location - it displays an image in a circular frame.
+If an image is not provided, a fallback facility icon displays.

 ## Getting Started